ryanatkn/gro/src/docs/unbundledDevelopment.md

 # unbundled development

-Gro is designed to support development of both Node projects and [Svelte](https://github.com/sveltejs/svelte) user inferfaces.
+Gro is designed to be a most-in-one development tool for both Node projects and [Svelte](https://github.com/sveltejs/svelte) user inferfaces.
 Inspired by [Snowpack](https://github.com/pikapkg/snowpack),
 Gro leverages ES modules during development to avoid the overhead and complexity of bundling.